 - Add cake batter to an oiled baking sheet.
 Springform baking pan works amazing, size 9-12 inches is perfect.

-- Bake it for 30 minutes and check it using a wooden toothpick.
+- Bake at 350F for 30 minutes and check it using a wooden toothpick.
 If the cake is ready, the dough should not stick to the toothpick.